 If you're responsible for employee benefits, let's talk about a costly, often overlooked gap in your strategy.
-It's a gap that affects a vulnerable population during a critical life stage: pregnant employees and their access to crucial preventive care, like vaccinations.
-The medical consensus is rock-solid-vaccines for flu and whooping cough are safe and recommended-but our benefits systems are failing to bridge the chasm between that knowledge and real-world action.
+It affects a vulnerable population during a critical life stage: pregnant employees and their access to preventive care, like vaccinations.
+The medical consensus is rock-solid—vaccines for flu and whooping cough are safe and recommended—but our benefits systems fail to bridge that knowledge and real-world action.
 This isn't just a healthcare miss; it's a structural flaw in benefits design with serious financial and human consequences.

 Why Good Intentions Aren't Enough

 We plaster breakrooms with wellness flyers and host annual enrollment webinars, yet pregnant employees consistently report confusion.
-They’re caught between advice from their OB, their primary doctor, their insurer’s website, and generic HR communications.
-The system, as it exists, creates three specific failures:
+They're caught between advice from their OB, their primary doctor, their insurer's website, and generic HR communications.
+The system creates three specific failures:

-1. The Information Failure: Guidance is broadcast, not personalized.
-A pregnant employee must become her own medical detective, piecing together relevant facts from a dozen disparate sources.
+- The Information Failure: Guidance is broadcast, not personalized.
+A pregnant employee must become her own medical detective, piecing together facts from a dozen sources.

-2. The Incentive Failure: Our models reward treatment, not prevention.
-The system seamlessly pays for a NICU stay but offers no tangible, immediate reward for the vaccine that could have prevented it.
+- The Incentive Failure: Our models reward treatment, not prevention.
+The system pays for a NICU stay but offers no tangible reward for the vaccine that could have prevented it.

-3. The Intelligence Failure: Benefits leaders are flying blind.
-With data siloed between pharmacy, medical claims, and HR, you likely have no clear view of preventive care rates within this population, making ROI impossible to measure.
+- The Intelligence Failure: Benefits leaders are flying blind.
+With data siloed between pharmacy, medical claims, and HR, you likely have no clear view of preventive care rates within this population.
+ROI impossible to measure.

 A Blueprint for a Smarter System

-Fixing this requires moving beyond communication to reconstruction.
-We need to build a Health-to-Wealth connection that makes the right choice the easy and rewarding choice.
+Fixing this requires moving beyond communication to reconstruction—building a Health-to-Wealth connection that makes the right choice easy and rewarding.
 Imagine a different approach, built on three pillars.

 1. Contextual Communication

 Instead of another company-wide email, picture a secure platform that delivers stage-specific guidance.
-With consent, it recognizes an employee’s pregnancy and sends a timely, actionable message: "You're entering your 28th week-time for your Tdap vaccine to protect your newborn.
-Here’s how to schedule it at your clinic."
-This cuts through the noise with precision.
+With consent, it recognizes an employee's pregnancy and sends a timely, actionable message: "You're entering your 28th week—time for your Tdap vaccine to protect your newborn.
+Here's how to schedule it at your clinic."
+That cuts through the noise.

 2. Aligned, Instant Incentives